 The chapter Chapter 1, "Overview" on page 1 describes the two deployment options that are covered in this book.
 This chapter focuses on the installation of the server for connected clients.
-See the "Install" chapter of Using Distributed Versioning with Helix for information on how to install a server that supports clients who want to work disconnected.
+See the "Install" chapter of Using Helix for Distributed Versioning for information on how to install a server that supports clients who want to work disconnected.